-V.A.3.b).(1) review all fellow evaluations at least semi-annually;
+5.3.b.
+The Clinical Competency Committee must review all fellow evaluations at least semi-annually. ^(Core)

-V.A.3.b).(2) determine each fellow's progress on achievement of the subspecialty-specific Milestones; and, (Core)

-V.A.3.b).(3) meet prior to the fellows' semi-annual evaluations and advise the program director regarding each fellow's progress.
-(Core)
+- 5.3.c.
+The Clinical Competency Committee must determine each fellow's progress on achievement of the subspecialty-specific Milestones. ^(Core) - 5.3.d.
+The Clinical Competency Committee must meet prior to the fellows' semiannual evaluations and advise the program director regarding each fellow's progress. ^(Core) - 5.4.

-V.B.
 Faculty Evaluation

-V.B.1.
-The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually.
-(Core)
+The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually. ^(Core)